OhWalP/ohwalp.github.io/README.md

 # OhWalP's site
-Official OhWalP's site (will be main site soon)
+Official OhWalP's site

-It is almost done importing every thing from the previous (https://ohwalp.carrd.co) one to this brand new one (https://ohwalp.github.io)
+Imported every thing from the previous (https://ohwalp.carrd.co) one to this brand new one (https://ohwalp.github.io) Now this is the main site!

 Website will be better in the future (more things other than the old site)

 *Added a new page to download my osu skin!